estbn-sve/JavaENProject8/README.md

 2.Install Gradle: https://gradle.org/install/

-# Gradle :
-## Test :

-In a terminal, you go to the source folder of the application and can run the `mvn test` command to perform the tests
-## Deploy :

-In a terminal, you go to the source folder of the application and can run the `mvn package` command to generate the application jar file

-After generate jar file, run the `mvn install` command for push jar file in the local repository

-And last run the `mvn deploy` command for deploy application in your server

-But you can only use `mvn deploy` command, this command execute previous commands

 ## Perform Test
 highVolumeTrackLocation 100 000 user : 2 min 16 sec
 highVolumeGetRewards 10 000 user : 26 sec